Welcome to the Information Website for the Facebook Content Monitor Class Action Settlement

 On April 19, 2021, the Court approved Class Counsel’s Supplemental Notice Program.
 Under the Supplemental Notice Program, the Claims Administrator will send email and postcard notice to all Class Members.
 The deadlines to opt out or exclude yourself are listed under Important Dates below.

-The Court will hold a Final Fairness Hearing on June 21, 2021 at 3:00 p.m.
+The Court held the Final Approval Hearing on June 21, 2021 at 3:00 p.m.
 PDT.
-Information on how to attend the Final Fairness Hearing will be posted to this website when it becomes available.
-For Class Members that wish to participate in the Settlement, claims will be disbursed after the Final Fairness Hearing if the Court gives final approval of the Settlement and there are no appeals.
+This website will be updated once the results of the Final Fairness Approval Hearing become available.
+For Class Members that wish to participate in the Settlement, claims will be disbursed after the Final Approval Hearing if the Court gives final approval of the Settlement and there are no appeals.
 Class Members that wish to participate in the Settlement do not need to do anything until after June 21, 2021.
 Class Members that wish to opt out or object to the Settlement should contact the Claims Administrator or follow the instructions in the FAQ’s on this website.

 Please continue to monitor this website for updates and contact the Claims Administrator with any questions at 1-855-917-3515.